rpcme/afr-workshop-cc3220sf/README.md

 ### Lab 1: Setup the Environment

 In this lab, you will download the tools needed for the subsequent sections.
 You can use the provided USB and let the download run in the background.
-You will then register your TI CC3220SF-LAUNCHXL with AWS IoT Core.
+You will then register your Texas Instruments CC3220SF-LAUNCHXL with AWS IoT Core.

 Registering your device involves:

 - Creating a Policy
 - Creating a Thing
-- Generating the X.509 certificates for your CC3220SF-LAUNCHXL to
+- Generating the X.509 certificate for your CC3220SF-LAUNCHXL to
-  communicate with AWS IoT Core services
+  communicate with AWS IoT Core
-- Attaching the Policy to the certificates
+- Attaching the Policy and Thing to the Certificate

 [![Lab1](images/lab1.png)](./Lab1.md "Lab 1")